 How to add your own WQL queries using WMI Custom sensors

-If you want to use WMI to monitor counters that are not included in the standard set of WMI sensors in PRTG, you can add your own WMI WQL queries using the WMI Custom sensor or the WMI Custom String sensor.
+Use Windows Management Instrumentation (WMI) to monitor counters that are not included in the standard set of WMI sensors in PRTG.
+To do so, add your own WMI WQL queries using the WMI Custom sensor or the WMI Custom String sensor.

-- Namespace: Enter the namespace your WMI classes are located in, beginning with root, for example, root\CIMV2.
+- Namespace: Enter the namespace in which your WMI classes are located, beginning with root, for example, root\CIMV2.

-- WQL File: When creating the sensor, you can select from the WQL script files located on the probe computer.
-After creation this field is read-only.
+- WQL File: Select the WQL script files on the probe system.
+After sensor creation, this field is read-only.